causesauce/da_practice_task_notif.io/README.md

     Performs: validates the input and updates the instance of a message with if validation passed.
 Body should be between 1 and 160 characters.

-    Returns: status code 204 and a small piece of information about the updated message, or status code 404 if message with the id doesn't exist
+    Returns: status code 200 and a small piece of information about the updated message, or status code 404 if message with the ID doesn't exist

     Request example: https://not-io-practice-task.herokuapp.com/messages/4
                       {